jondot/pcwr/README.md

 ## Countdown Latch

 This is very similar to a real life latch in its behavior, just that you can set a number which is counted down on.
-Every thread can signal that it is done its intended work by counting down on the latch once.
-When it hits the latch it will be forced to wait on it.
+Every thread can signal that it has done its intended work, by counting down on the latch once.
+When it hits the latch, it will be forced to wait on it.
 Once all required threads hit the latch, and it is fully counted down, everyone (all threads) is set free at once.

 A unique property of the latch is that it is one-time one-use.
 Once the latch is open, you can't reset it.